 At 32 miles in length, with 550 billion gallons of water and a variety of conditions from community to community, Lake George is best served by the watchful gaze of citizens all around the Lake, with many hands and eyes keeping track of conditions and protecting the water.

-For that purpose, the Lake George Association created our Citizen Science program.
+For that purpose, the Lake George Association created our Citizen Science program and sustains it with our members and friends.

 Our members and our friends participate in programs to monitor lake quality, area wildlife, stream health, and invasive species.